Kirby Star Allies: Plot

-On the Jambandra space station far away from Kirby's home planet Popstar, a dark crystal heart explodes due to an imperfection in a mysterious ritual, sending its numerous fragments, Jamba Hearts, hurtling into deep space.
-Many characters, including King Dedede and Meta Knight, are possessed while investigating the hearts that land on the planet.
-A heart hits Kirby, but it instead gives him the ability to befriend enemies by throwing hearts.
+On the Jambandra space station far away from Kirby's home Planet Popstar, a dark crystal heart explodes due to an imperfection in a mysterious ritual, sending its numerous fragments, Jamba Hearts, hurtling into deep space.
+Many characters, including King Dedede and Meta Knight, are possessed while investigating the dark hearts that land on Popstar.
+A pink heart hits Kirby, but it instead gives him the ability to befriend enemies by throwing hearts.
 Kirby notices many Waddle Dees bringing food to Castle Dedede and decides to investigate.
-After Kirby defeats Meta Knight and King Dedede and frees them from the Jamba Heart's influence, a large fortress known as Jambastion lands on Popstar.
-After defeating three generals of ice, fire, and electricity, Francisca, Flamberge, and Zan Partizanne, respectively, Kirby and his friends fly to the far reaches of space.
+After Kirby defeats Meta Knight and King Dedede and frees them from the Jamba Heart's influence, a large fortress known as the Jambastion lands on Popstar.
+After defeating the Three Mage-Sisters, a trio composed of Francisca, Flamberge, and Zan Partizanne, Kirby and his friends fly to the far reaches of space.

 Kirby and his friends connect a path to Jambandra Base and breach its defensive barrier.
 They battle Zan once again before meeting Hyness, an evil cleric who is planning to restore a dark force, Void Termina, to full power using the Jamba Hearts.
 After being defeated, Hyness sacrifices the generals and himself to subsequently revive Void Termina.
-Kirby and his friends use a Friend Pedestal to summon the Friend Star but it transforms into the Star Allies Sparkler via the power of the four Heart Spears that were stuck in the prison of Void Termina.
-After overcoming its humanoid body, also regurgitating Hyness, Francisca, Flamberge, and Zan Partizanne in the process, and defeating its bird form, it is revealed that its true form is a purplish pink cluster with three dark eye-like spots that can arrange themselves to resemble Kirby's face.
+Kirby and his friends use a Friend Pedestal to summon the Friend Star, but it transforms into the Star Allies Sparkler via the power of the four Heart Spears that were stuck in the prison of Void Termina.
+After overcoming its humanoid body, also regurgitating Hyness and the Mage-Sisters in the process, and defeating its bird form, it is revealed that its true form is a purplish pink cluster with three dark eye-like spots that can arrange themselves to resemble Kirby's face.
 Kirby then destroys Void Termina with the Star Allies Sparkler, summoning friends in the process.
 The Sparkler is destroyed by the resulting explosion, but Kirby uses a Warp Star to return himself and his friends safely home.

 Through a series of pause screens in various boss fights, it is explained that Void Termina, Kirby, and various bosses from previous games are likely reincarnations of the godlike being known as Void.
-When they come in contact with high concentrations of energy, they reincarnate into a new form, with this being's personality determined by whether this energy is positive or negative.
-During the battle against Void Termina, as well as the non-canon Void Soul fight in the True Arena on Soul Melter difficulty, several attacks are reused from past Kirby bosses, suggesting that the bosses mimicked are also forms of Void.
-After the release of the extra content, a new "Soul Melter EX" difficulty of the True Arena was added, which replaced the Void Soul battle with a battle against Void themself.
-Once Void is defeated, they seem to smile, as they are finally free to reincarnate into a new, happier form.
+When he comes in contact with high concentrations of energy, he reincarnates into a new form, with this being's personality determined by whether this energy is positive or negative.
+During the battle against Void Termina, as well as the non-canon Void Soul fight in the Ultimate Choice on Soul Melter difficulty, several attacks are reused from past Kirby bosses, suggesting that the bosses mimicked are also forms of Void.
+After the release of the extra content, a new "Soul Melter EX" difficulty of the True Arena was added, which replaced the Void Soul battle with a battle against Void himself.
+Once Void is defeated, he seems to smile, as he is finally free to reincarnate into a new, happier form.